 BUT artists do not have a monopoly on creativity.
 We all have access to it if we can simply step away from our attachment to the product and let ourselves get involved in the process.

-couples and family counseling
+relationship and family counseling

 grief and loss